openfootball/league-starter/README.md

 # football.db League Quick Starter Sample - Mauritius Premier League

-Create your own datasets in plain text for your own league(s) from scratch and read it all into your SQL database of choice (e.g. SQLite, PostgreSQL, etc.) with a single command e.g.:
+Yes, you can - create your own plain text datasets in the Football.TXT format for your own league(s) from scratch and read it all into your SQL database with a single command e.g.:

 ```
-$ sportdb build
+$ fbtxt2sqlite  mauritius.db  .
 ```

+or convert to .JSON  (with fbtxt2json) or .CSV (with fbtxt2csv).

 Let's get started.
 Follow along these steps:

-- Step 1: Add all match fixtures and results
+- Step 1: Add all match fixtures and results in the Football.TXT format
 - Let's build.
 That's it.
 Done.

 Using a file structure like:

 ```
-mauritius
+mauritius/
-└── 2014-15                # 2014-15 season folder
+└── 2014-15/                # 2014-15 season folder
     ├── 1-league-i.txt      #   match fixtures / results - matchdays  1-18
     └── 1-league-ii.txt     #                            - matchdays 19-36
 ```